mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 It's a common approach for shared directories in Linux because it prevents users from accidentally or intentionally deleting someone else's files.

 ---

+# 👥 Section 4: User & Group Management

+Learn how Linux manages users and groups.
+This section covers user accounts, groups, sudo access, password management, and user administration from an interview perspective.

+---